 - The Horror Upstairs: A Massacre of Gay Men in New Orleans, 1973

-- Without a Trace: Same-Sex Sexual Violence on Slave Plantations in the United States, 1607-1861
+- With Only a Trace: Same-Sex Sexual Violence on Slave Plantations in the United States, 1607-1861